r-chitturi/r-chitturi.github.io/proj1/index.md

 | G: (40, 26) <br> R: (88, 37) | G: (37, 20) <br> R: (101, -263) | G: (37, 20) <br> R: (101, -263) | G: (57, 13) <br> R: (121, 25) |

 ### Automatic Contrasting
-I first rescaled the pixel values to keep them in the 0 to 1 range.
+I first rescaled the pixel values to be in the 0 to 1 range.
 Then I applied the main function I used, which was `equalize_adapthist` from `skimage`'s `exposure` package.
 Then, I rescaled the image back to values from 0 to 255 and converted it to the `uint8` type.
+Below is a selection of images before and after applying the automatic contrasting:

 | Name | Without contrast | With contrast |
 | :---: | :----: | :----: |